Neo4j Core Schema (Graph & Postgres Reference)

 The spatial system uses dual predicates to separately track current and expected locations.
 The authoritative list is maintained in the Supabase spatial_predicates table.

-Current Location Relationships (where objects are now):
+Current Location Relationships (where objects are now — the default location reads + the moveObject write):

 Start Node Type End Node Parent Relationship Description